alikureishy/ROBO-followme-project/README.md

 - _Generic person (Green pixels)_: These are all other people in the scene who are *not* the 'hero'
 - _Surroundings (Red pixels)_: A catch-all category that includes everything else such as grass, road surfaces, buildings, sky etc.

-The drone could then use the CoG of the blue pixels in the segmented image to follow behind the hero.
-Ultimately this DNN could therefore be used in an actual follow-me-drone implementation, but would of course require numerous other components that are outside the scope of this project.
+The drone then uses the CoG of the blue pixels in the segmented output image to follow behind the hero.

 ### Simulator